Code-Institute-Submissions/Colm1711-colms_resume_site_AprResub/README.md

 -   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)

-- Photos: Software Testing, Bartender and Banker were sourced [here](https://www.pexels.com/)
+- Photos: Software Testing, Bartender and Banker for Experience.
+Secondary and College All were sourced from [here](https://www.pexels.com/)

 ### Media